telerik/winforms-docs/richtexteditor/features/hyperlink.md

 By default, hyperlinks take a fixed string as a tool tip.
 The default format is:

->note "{0}{1} to follow link" - The first parameter is the URL, the second is "Ctrl + Click" which is taken from the localization file.
+>tip "{0}{1} to follow link" - The first parameter is the URL, the second is "Ctrl + Click" which is taken from the localization file.
 >

 You have control over it using the __HyperlinkToolTipFormatString__ of **RadRichTextEditor**, which will set the format for all hyperlinks in the document.